kjosib/sophie/docs/tech/vm.rst

 and to a system-defined actor at that.
 But it should be downhill for a little while now.

+I suppose that getting the remaining examples to run is but a small matter of programming.
+But an odd pattern in this points to an implementation challenge:
+I have front-end and (new) back-end as separate programs -- and in different languages.
+They collaborate by way of a crufy intermediate representation with one singular virtue:
+It's all text, so I can look upon it and even hack upon it with `notepad` or the like.

+The challenge is ergonomics.
+I prefer the load-and-go feel of original Sophie.
+It's two steps to run with the VM, and you have to know about redirection.
+I have no desire to translate the whole shebang to a single host language if I can avoid it.

+Is this vague idea **crazy** or **mad?** Could one embed a language into its own start-up sequence?
+Approximately, suppose the VM runs in the first instance a self-contained IR program which has does all the complicated front-end stuff for compiling a script into IR.
+But instead of writing the IR to a file, it (normally) invokes a native API that builds byte-code directly.
+And maybe with an escape hatch to dump the compiled IR to a text file instead.

 13 November 2023
 ----------------